The Difficult Dukes Series

 So I rewrote those sorts of stories, and gave my bad girls—a courtesan and a harem escapee—Happily Ever Afters.

 In fact, two other books, Not Quite a Lady (definitely) and Last Night’s Scandal (well, it’s a stretch), fit the category.
 But since they truly belong in the Carsington series, it seemed unnecessarily confusing to put them in this grouping as wel.

 This series never really had a title because, unlike the Carsingtons and the Dressmakers, it wasn’t planned as a series.
-But then I became intrigued with a character, Ismal, which led to Captives of the Night, then two more full-length books and a novella, in all of which familiar characters make appearances, sometimes in starring roles, sometimes not.
+But while writing The Lion's Daughter I became intrigued with a character, Ismal, which led to Captives of the Night, then two more full-length books and a novella, in all of which familiar characters make appearances, sometimes in starring roles, sometimes not.

 All of the heroes are in dire need of love’s transforming effect, most obviously Lord Dain of Lord of Scoundrels, the centerpiece of the group and a longstanding reader favorite.

 Since so many people have called this the Scoundrels series, we'll stick with that, although I still have a soft spot in my heart for my French publisher's choice: Débauchés.
 If you can pronounce it, feel free to use it.